CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 Switch roles are used to:

 - Identify switch dependencies and determine the order in which switches are upgraded
-- Determine when to stop if an upgrade fails
+- Determine when to stop the process if a failure is encountered

 When roles are assigned, the upgrade process begins with switches having the superspine role, then continues with the spine switches, leaf switches, exit switches, and finally switches with no role assigned.
 All switches with a given role must be successfully upgraded before the switches with the closest dependent role can be upgraded.
 For example, a group of seven switches are selected for upgrade.
 Three are spine switches and four are leaf switches.
 After all of the spine switches are successfully upgraded, then the leaf switches are upgraded.
 If one of the spine switches were to fail the upgrade, the other two spine switches are upgraded, but the upgrade process stops after that, leaving the leaf switches untouched.